 - a.
-Both parties agree not to use or display any trademarks of the other without first receiving the express written permission to do so.
-If either party desires to use the intellectual property of the other, the "requesting party" should submit the proposed promotional/marketing materials, press releases, website displays or otherwise proposed use of the trademarks to the "owning party" for review in advance of dissemination or publication. - b.
+Both parties agree not to use or display any trademarks of the other without first receiving the express written permission to do so. - b.
 Both parties will keep the public informed of their cooperative efforts. - c.
 Both parties will widely distribute this MOU within the respective departments and administrative offices of each organization and urge full cooperation. - d.
 Both parties will allocate responsibility for any shared expenses in writing in advance of any commitment. - e.
 ARRL agrees to adhere to Attachment B the Principles of Conduct for the International Red Cross and Red Crescent Movement and NGO's in Disaster Response Programs as it applies to disaster-caused situations in the USA.